ILLUSIONISTS DON'T RULE

-During the Enlightenment, intellectuals deliberately switched allegiance from aristocratic patrons to the working/middle class.
+During the Enlightenment, intellectuals switched allegiance from rich patrons to the middle class.
 Just as books were spreading via printing, they figured free thought could spread too, via universal education.
-They switched loyalties out of self-interest--they had a sort of intellectual trickle-down theory: "Free thought for us gifted, and you slobs can have it too, though you won't use it well--you'll vulgarize it into pop culture."
-And so it turned out--their alliance won, the intellectuals got their free thought, and the workers got TV.
+They switched loyalties out of self-interest--they had a sort of intellectual trickle-down theory: "Free thought for us gifted, and you slobs can have it too, though you'll vulgarize it into pop culture."
+And so it turned out--their alliance won, the intellectuals got their free thought, and the workers got...
+TV.

-But still, give them credit--that intellectual elite built modern democracy, dismantled theocracy royalty and tyranny.
+But still, give them credit--that intellectual elite built modern democracy, dismantled theocracy, royalty and tyranny.
 Peasants had been trying, rebelling for centuries, but until mass literacy they lacked the resources to win.
-But once intellectuals sided with the poorer classes, tyrannies had to be shored up by main force.
+But once intellectuals sided with workers, tyrannies had to be shored up by main force.
 Dictators have been losing ground ever since.

 Now, though, Bloom thinks this slow liberal revolution has been forgotten as irrelevant.
 He makes a case.
-But narrow--he only values high culture, accepts that early Enlightenment idea that bourgeois and working-class pop culture is just a trickle-down from high culture, where new ideas are really born.
+But a narrow one.
+He only values high culture; he buys that Enlightenment idea that working-class culture is just a trickle-down from high culture, where new ideas are really born.

 But when Bloom describes the times I've eye-witnessed, he stumbles--sounds not just blind but oddly mean-spirited.
 He claims the 1950s were culturally rich, the sixties empty.
 Yes, Frank Sinatra will long outlast the Beatles...

-Next he says Joseph McCarthy's witch-hunt for Communists was "exaggerated; he really attacked very few teachers."
+Next Bloom says Joseph McCarthy's witch-hunt for Communists was "exaggerated; he really attacked very few teachers."
 As if teachers were McCarthy's focus!
-Old Joe could smash careers and cause suicides in politics, film, and business, no problem--as long as he doesn't bother Harold Bloom and his colleagues, so what?
+Old Joe could smash careers and cause suicides in politics, film, and business, no problem--as long as he doesn't bother Allan and his friends, so what?
 Bloom's narcissism astounds me.
 And McCarthy wasn't just a man, he was an ism.

 Yet I gotta be fair to Bloom: his tastes are narrow and his politics idiotic, but he does urge you to wrestle with the big questions, to read great thinkers with the heart not just the mind.
 I was put down for that, by mediocre professors who'd rather not mess with big questions--better to fart around with sources and cultural contexts.